Cat Hiding Behavior: When to Worry & When It's Normal

 Here's how to coax your furry introvert back into the land of the living:

-1. Create Safe Zones
+Create Safe Zones They'll Actually Use

 Set up cozy hiding spots that aren't too hidden, like a covered bed, a box with a blanket, or a space behind furniture where you can still see them.